dr-xenia/computationalneurology/pages/join-our-team.md

 <p></p>
 <b>Medical doctoral (MD) theses</b><p>

 <p>We offer supervision of MD theses, providing medical students with unique computational or experimental (neurostimulation) skills.
 Our projects are usually either experimental (neurostimulation) or computational (modeling, data science).
 To successfully pursue a project, we require at least one "Freisemester" to focus on the doctoral thesis.
-We have currently an offer for a transcranial magnetic stimulation project with 50 participants undergoing different temporal settings and their influences on cognition and EEG signals.
-Please send us an application if you are interested.
+Please send us an unsolicited application if you are interested.
 </p>